PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 ## plot_3d_separation.py

 ### Role in the Project
 This script extends the manifold visualization into 3D space, plotting Mass ($M$), Radius ($R$), and Tidal Deformability ($\Lambda$) simultaneously.
-It proves that while populations may overlap in 2D projections (e.g., $M-R$), they are often separable in the full 3D higher-dimensional space.
+It proves that while populations may overlap in 2D projections (e.g.,$M-R$), they are often separable in the full 3D higher-dimensional space.

 ### Algorithm
 *   A 3D scatter plot is generated.